Getting started with the SharePoint modernization scanner

 - Optimizing the usage of modern list and libraries

-- Connecting these sites to an Office 365 group
+- Connecting these sites to a Microsoft 365 group

 - Modernizing the wiki and web part pages by creating modern site pages